ritua2/bsswfellowship/README.md

 The videos recorded for this fellowship are posted on YouTube and their links are included in the directory named "videos": https://github.com/ritua2/bsswfellowship/tree/main/videos

+## Prerequisites
+For optimizations in serial and parallel applications: familiarity with Linux, C/C++ programming, and MPI For AI/machine learning related content: familiarity with Tensorflow, PyTorch, and Keras